axelfahy/rhinopics/README.md

 ## Release History

+* 0.2.1
+    * ADD: Default argument for the keyword is the name of the directory.
 * 0.2.0
     * ADD: Flag to modify the extension to lowercase.
     * ADD: Add support for video files.